cogdog/edtechaphors/README.md

 * Creative Prompt Machine https://cogdog.github.io/edtechaphors/create
 * Remix It Up in the H5P Kitchen https://cogdog.github.io/edtechaphors/h5p
 * Ridiculous Word Analogies https://cogdog.github.io/edtechaphors/analogies
+* A new version of Martin's Ed tech Metaphors in case he ever decides to update (more random fun, button names, tweet button) https://cogdog.github.io/edtechaphors/martin

 See also [how the Creative Prompt machine was used as a DS106 Daily Create](https://daily.ds106.us/tdc3581/).